-Sector ETFs are also funds of convenience, offering many ways to gain low risk and diversified exposure to a broad group of companies in particular sectors.
+Investor-friendly, sector ETFs provide many options to gain low risk and diversified exposure to a broad group of companies in particular sectors.
 Utilities - Broad is one of the 16 broad Zacks sectors within the Zacks Industry classification.
-It is currently ranked 6, placing it in top 38%.
+It is currently ranked 9, placing it in bottom 44%.

 The DWA Utilities Technical Leaders Index identifies companies that are showing relative strength and are composed of at least 30 common stocks from a universe of approximately 3,000 common stocks traded on US exchanges.